zakiimtiaz/TapIt-iPhone-SDK/README.md

 ````
 *Note: CoreLocation is optional, and is used for Geo-targeting ads.
 Apple mandates that your app have a good reason for enabling Location services...
 Apple will deny your app if location is not a core feature for your app.

-**Xcode 4.5 users should also include the following frameworks to enable support for new iOS6 features**
+**Xcode 4.5+ users should also include the following frameworks to enable support for new iOS6 features**
 ````
-AdSupport.framework - enable support for Apple's new unique identifier scheme StoreKit.framework - enable use of SKStoreProductViewController, displays app store ads without leaving your app
+AdSupport.framework - enable support for Apple's IDFA StoreKit.framework - enable use of SKStoreProductViewController, displays app store ads without leaving your app
 ````